 - Diets low in sodium may reduce the risk of high blood pressure, a disease associated with many factors.
 Avocados are sodium free.

-Store unripe avocados at room temperature or in the refrigerator for up to two weeks.
-To speed up the ripening process, place the avocado in a paper bag with an apple, banana or kiwifruit for 2-5 days at room temperature.
-The Hass variety will generally turn dark green to purplish-black as it ripens and will feel lightly soft but not feel “mushy” to the touch when ripe.
+Store unripe and uncut avocados at room temperature or in the refrigerator for up to two weeks.
+To speed up the ripening process, place the avocado in a paper bag with an apple, banana or kiwifruit for 2-3 days at room temperature.
+The skin of the Hass variety will generally turn darker as it ripens and will feel lightly soft but not feel “mushy” to the touch when ripe.
 Discover more tips and tricks for avocado storage and ripening.

 South East Asia (Vietnam, Cambodia, Laos) / African / Cuban, Puerto Rican / Latino / Mexican / South America / Mediterranean

 #TipoftheDay: Using fresh avocados as a replacement for other spreads may help reduce your intake of calories, fat, saturated fat, sodium and cholesterol. @fruitsandveggies #haveaplant

 This twist on classic bruschetta will make breakfast extra special!
 Add avocado!
 Breakfast Bruschetta: http://ow.ly/x9Z4Q @fruitsandveggies #haveaplant

 This Mango & Avocado Chutney is DELISH! http://ow.ly/P3yxr @fruitsandveggies #haveaplant

 Whip up this crowd-pleasing side dish: Veggie and Avocado Sauté: http://bit.ly/2p8Mpx3